OP-ED: Is Cyber Fraud Breaking Frontiers?

 Sarah Lowman writes that the computer is one of the most important revolutionary discoveries in the development of the technical-technological civilization.
-That in only 50 years’ time many devices for storage and processing of massive data have been discovered and enhanced.
-But apart from all advantages and benefits that the computer has brought about very soon, it has also become a device for misuse in the hands of individuals, groups or even organizations.
+In only 50 years many devices for storage and processing of massive data have been discovered and enhanced.
+But apart from all the advantages and benefits that the computer has brought about very soon, it has also become a device for misuse in the hands of individuals, groups, or even organizations.

-Cyber fraud also known as electronic fraud, is an unfortunate concept born out the use of computing power and other technologies to steal money and other resources of pecuniary value from unsuspecting navigators of the online spaces.
-This has become an issue in Uganda and is prevalent amongst persons who use mobile enabled and online financial services such as banking, transfers and online purchases.
+Cyber fraud also known as electronic fraud, is an unfortunate concept born out of using computing power and other technologies to steal money and other resources of pecuniary value from unsuspecting navigators of online spaces.
+This has become an issue in Uganda and is prevalent amongst persons who use mobile-enabled and online financial services such as banking, transfers, and online purchases.

 We have also recently observed a couple of trends viz; synthetic identity fraud, the use of AI-based attack vectors, the rise in fraud-as-a-service, contactless fraud from contactless mobile payments, pig butchering where fraudsters search dating and social media sites for victims and create fake accounts to interact with them inter alia.